We provide free and confidential support to law students, lawyers, and judges.

 Phone number: (334) 224-6920 or (334) 517-2216

 The Alabama Lawyer Assistance Program (ALAP) has confidentially serviced over 1,000 lawyers, judges, and law students in the state of Alabama since the program started in 2000.
-ALAP offers confidential assistance and support to lawyers, judges and law students whose lives have been adversely impacted by struggles with mental health, substance use, cognitive impairment, stress and burnout, and any other issue or problematic behavior.
-ALAP provides opportunities for healing through intervention, facilitating assessments, referrals, education and a supportive network of other legal professionals, who many of them have shared the same struggles and found freedom.
+ALAP offers confidential assistance and support to lawyers, judges, and law students whose lives have been adversely impacted by struggles with mental health, substance use, cognitive impairment, stress and burnout, and any other issue or problematic behavior.
+ALAP provides opportunities for healing through intervention, facilitating assessments, referrals, education, and a supportive network of other legal professionals, many of them have shared the same struggles and found freedom.

 Who We Are